MudassarMemon/MudassarMemon/README.md

 <h1 align="center">Greetings! 👋 I'm Mudassar Memon.</h1>
-<h3 align="center">I'm a NYC-based full-stack developer who is deeply passionate about technology and always eager to expand my knowledge.
+***I'm a NYC-based full-stack developer who is deeply passionate about technology and always eager to expand my knowledge.
 Although I hold a degree in Civil Engineering, my heart has always been drawn to the world of technology.
 This is just the beginning of what promises to be an exciting journey.
-I absolutely thrive on collaborating with individuals from diverse backgrounds.
-Let's connect!</h3>
+I absolutely thrive on collaborating with individuals from diverse backgrounds.***

-🔭 Currently engaged in projects: Facespace and TuneUp 🌱 Actively learning Python
+- 🔭 Currently engaged in projects: Facespace and TuneUp
+- 🌱 Actively learning Python
-👨‍💻 Explore my portfolio at placeholder.io
+- 👨‍💻 Explore my portfolio at placeholder.io
-📫 You can contact me at Mudassar95memon@gmail.com
+- 📫 You can contact me at Mudassar95memon@gmail.com
-⚡ Fun fact: I have a playful side and am a well-rounded musician!
+- ⚡ Fun fact: I have a playful side and am a well-rounded musician!
-📚 My book recommendation for you: "Name of the Wind" by Patrick Rothfuss
+- 📚 My book recommendation for you: "Name of the Wind" by Patrick Rothfuss

 <h3 align="left">Connect with me:</h3>
 <p align="left">